-Portfolio – “Looking Out” - a new commission for P&O Cruise Ship “Britannia”
+Portfolio – “Looking Out” - Commission for new P&O Cruise Ship “Britannia”

 "Once the prototypes were installed for viewing in the cabin, it instantly became clear how well the design complemented the interior and how much sophistication and glamour the three dimensionality and rich texture of the art work added to the overall style".